Supernova

-Supernovae can expel several solar masses of material at velocities up to several percent of the speed of light.
+Supernovae can expel several solar masses of material at speeds up to several percent of the speed of light.
 This drives an expanding shock wave into the surrounding interstellar medium, sweeping up an expanding shell of gas and dust observed as a supernova remnant.
 Supernovae are a major source of elements in the interstellar medium from oxygen to rubidium.
 The expanding shock waves of supernovae can trigger the formation of new stars.
 Supernovae are a major source of cosmic rays.
-They might also produce gravitational waves, though thus far gravitational waves have been detected only from the mergers of black holes and neutron stars.
+They might also produce gravitational waves.